sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 ```
 Welcome to Cloud Shell!
 Type "help" to get started.
 Your Cloud Platform project in this session is set to dulcet-provider-210508.
-Use “gcloud config set project” to change to a different project.
+Use "gcloud config set project" to change to a different project.
 user@my-project:~$ gcloud container clusters get-credentials cluster-1 --zone us-central1-a --project my-project
 Fetching cluster endpoint and auth data.
 kubeconfig entry generated for cluster-1.